EECS150/fpga_labs_fa21/lab6/spec/spec.md

 Program it on the FPGA as usual.
 Then run `../scripts/piano` which captures keyboard events and sends them to the FPGA via UART using the packetization described.
 You can use the same keys as before.

+The `piano` script works as follows:
+- Once you press a key, it will be registered as the `active_key` and a key press packet will be sent to the FPGA.
+- If you press another key while still holding down a previous key, the script will send a key release packet for the previous key and send a key press packet for the new key being pressed.
+The newly pressed key wll be registered as the `active_key`.
+- If you release a key, and if the released key matches the `active_key`, a key release packet will be sent.

+This logic allows you to rapidly press keys and have instant feedback from the piano.

 ## Lab Deliverables
 ### Lab Checkoff (due: 11AM, October 22nd, 2021)